-Order " Fighting Order " To be worn or carried Denison smock, steel helmet, respirator A/G, troop or platoon weapon, remaining black web equipment, etc. The exact composition will be laid down in the Standing Orders of the Fleet, Ship or Unit concerned.
-Details to be taught to recruits are in Note 12 of Section II. " Gloves " Khaki woollen gloves. " Arms " Rifle, bayonet and frog. " Pullovers " Khaki pullovers without blouse or over khaki drill dress; web belts outside pullovers. " Sidearms " Bayonet and frog. " Loose Order " Web belts and anklets are not to be worn. " No Arms " Rifle, bayonet and frog are not to be carried. " Capes " Ground sheets.
-Band ranks are to wear capes.
-W.P.
-Officers and Regimental Sergeants-Major are to wear waterproof coats. " Greatcoats " Greatcoats.
+Order " Fighting Order "

+To be worn or carried Denison smock, steel helmet, respirator A/G, troop or platoon weapon, remaining black web equipment, etc. The exact composition will be laid down in the Standing Orders of the Fleet, Ship or Unit concerned.
+Details to be taught to recruits are in Note 12 of Section II.

+Rifle, bayonet and frog.
+Bayonet and frog.
+Rifle, bayonet and frog are not to be carried.
+Greatcoats.
 For duty web belts are to be worn over the coat.
+For leave-belts are to be worn below.
+R.M.
+Band Service-belts to be worn below the coat on all occasions.
+The cross belt and music pouch will be worn over the coat.

+" Arms "

+" Sidearms "

+" No Arms "

+" Greatcoats "

+" Gloves "

+" Pullovers "

+" Loose Order "

+" Capes "

+" Shorts "

+" Shoes "

+Khaki woollen gloves.

+Khaki pullovers without blouse or over khaki drill dress; web belts outside pullovers.

+Web belts and anklets are not to be worn.

+Ground sheets.
+Band ranks are to wear capes W.P.
+Officers and Regimental Sergeants-Major are to wear waterproof coats.

-For leave-belts are to be worn below. " Shorts " Shorts khaki drill and hose tops in place of trousers khaki drill. " Shoes " Khaki stockings and black shoes in place of boots (and hose tops).
+Shorts khaki drill and hose tops in place of trousers khaki drill.

+Khaki stockings and black shoes in place of boots (and hose tops).

 3. Boots are always to be worn unless otherwise indicated.
 Special orders will be issued when required on whether sea service, shore service or composition soled boots are to be worn.